-Kat co-wrote and presented the acclaimed 5-part comedy factual BBA Radio 4 series, Did the Victorians Ruin the World? with her sister, Helen Arney.
+Kat co-wrote and presented the acclaimed 5-part comedy factual BBC Radio 4 series, Did the Victorians Ruin the World?
+(Hat Trick Productions) with her sister, Helen Arney.

 She has presented several BBC Radio 4 documentaries – Fighting the Power of Pink, Whatever Happened to the Chemistry Set and Mapping the Void – as well as programmes for the Radio 4 Costing the Earth series including WasteWatchers and A Toilet for the 21st Century.

-She’s also appeared as a general pundit-type guest on the World Service and other news outlets, talking about subjects as diverse as human cloning, cancer, the large hadron collider and hip-hop.
+She’s also appeared as a guest on the World Service and other news outlets, talking about subjects as diverse as human cloning, cancer, the large hadron collider and hip-hop.

 Dipping her toes into the world of TV, she presented a taster for the TV documentary How to be Immortal (Big Baby Productions) and was production consultant on the 2012 documentary “The Enemy Within – 50 years of fighting cancer”.
 And she’s in the Royal Institution video advent calendar, along with lots of cake and a naked male model:

 In her former scientific life, Kat holds a degree in natural sciences and a PhD in developmental biology (with Professor Azim Surani) from Cambridge University, followed by a post-doc with Professor Mandy Fisher at Imperial College, London.
 (Her academic papers are listed here, if you’re really interested…)